jarle/remix-adonisjs/README.md

 This is a batteries-included meta-framework for building typesafe full-stack applications with Remix on node.js.

 #### How does it work?
-It works by integrating your Remix application into your AdonisJS web server, providing a simple API to interact with in your server-side Remix actions and loaders.
+It works by embedding your Remix application into your AdonisJS web server, supercharging your Remix loaders and actions.
-This gives you full runtime access to the powerful AdonisJS IoC container and HTTP context, unlocking all the features of the AdonisJS framework.
+This gives you full runtime access to the powerful AdonisJS IoC container and HTTP context, unlocking all the features of the AdonisJS framework with deeply integrated authentication- and authorization controls.

 Here is a simple loader accessing the authenticated user and sending them an email from a remix loader using [@adonisjs/mail](https://github.com/adonisjs/mail/):
 ``` typescript